kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from Detecting aborted uploads
 DEBUG:    to Detecting Aborted Uploads

-DEBUG: No need to changetransloadit/_posts/2011-05-16-fixing-amazon-s3.md
+DEBUG: No need to change transloadit/_posts/2011-05-16-fixing-amazon-s3.md

 INFO: Rewriting transloadit/_posts/2011-05-26-new-frame-parameter-for-the-image-resize-robot.md
 DEBUG:  from New `frame` parameter for the /image/resize robot